 Some studies indicate 30% of children experience reduced appetite on methylphenidate products (Concerta, Ritalin, Focalin, etc) and amphetamine products (Adderall, Vyvanse, etc).

-Fifteen percent of children on atomoxetine (Strattera, Intuniv) experience lack of appetite.
+Fifteen percent of children on atomoxetine (Strattera, Intuniv) experience no appetite.

 Other research suggests up to 60% of children on medications experience loss of appetite, while 40% report abdominal pain, and 20% complain of headaches.

-Any of these symptoms can lead to no appetite and inadequate eating.
+Any of these symptoms can lead to poor appetite, inadequate eating and weight loss.

-One of the ways I teach my clients to increase appetite is to get on a schedule for feeding meals and snacks.
+One of the ways I teach my clients to do this is to get on a schedule for feeding meals and snacks.
 For example, set regular times for meals and snacks so they occur about every 2 to 3 hours for the toddler/preschooler, and every 3 to 4 hours for the school-age child.

 One of the benefits of following a schedule for meals and snacks is that you are training your child’s body to experience the sensations of fullness and emptiness (hunger).